yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 With packed row format, it would be stored as a single key value pair <K, packed {C1, C2...Cn}>.

-While UDTs can be used to achieve the packed row format at the application level, native support for packed row format has the following benefits:
+While UDTs (User-defined type) can be used to achieve the packed row format at the application level, native support for packed row format has the following benefits:
 * Lower storage footprint.
 * Efficient INSERTs, especially when a table has large number of columns.